alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

     The risk computation is simple:
         - We have X buckets for X mutually exclusive outcomes - (for 1x2, 3 buckets: home-draw-away)
         - We add the payments to be made in case of winning the bet to the right bucket. payment = odds x stake
-        - We compute the exposure by substracting from the maximum bucket the sum of all the placed bets so far.
+        - We compute the exposure by subtracting from the maximum bucket the sum of all the placed bets so far.
-        - If the exposure is higher than the maximum market exposure, we don't acccept the bet"""
+        - If the exposure is higher than the maximum market exposure, we don't accept the bet"""

     global payments_per_outcome
     global alpha_beta